Jungmin-YUN-0/SummPilot/README.md

 ##

-### Setup
+### 3. Setup
-#### Environment Setup
+#### 3-1.
+Environment Setup
+Ensure all necessary files and directories are in place, including templates, static assets, and the `THEME` directory.

+&nbsp;

-- Open the app.py file and set a secure value for app.secret_key:
+Open the app.py file and set a secure value for app.secret_key:
 ```bash
 app.secret_key = 'your_secret_key_here'  # Replace with a strong secret key
 ```

-- Ensure all necessary files and directories are in place, including templates, static assets, and the `THEME` directory.

-&nbsp;

-#### OpenAI API Key Setup
+#### 3-2.
+OpenAI API Key Setup
 To use the OpenAI-compatible APIs with SummPilot, follow these steps to set up your OpenAI API key:

 1. Open the `summarization.py` and `summary_evaluation.py` files in your preferred text editor.